dotnet/csharplang/proposals/extensions.md

 void M(Extension r) // emitted as `void M(modopt(Extension) UnderlyingType r)`
 ```

-TODO how do we emit an extension type versus a handcrafted ref struct?
-TODO how do we emit the relationship to underlying type? base type or special constructor?
-TODO our emit strategy should allow using pointer types and ref structs as underlying types
-in the future.
 TODO issues in async code with ref structs

 ## Phase A: Adding static constants, fields, methods and properties